-Following the guidelines set out in section 301 of the Sarbanes-Oxley Act ("The Act"), the audit committee of the board of directors of Abengoa S.A. ("the company") has agreed to establish procedures to:
+In this way, following the guidelines set out in section 301 of the Sarbanes-Oxley Act ("The Act"), the audit committee of the board of directors of Abengoa S.A. ("the company") has agreed to establish procedures to:

 - The receipt, retention, and treatment of complaints received by the company regarding accounting, internal accounting controls, or auditing matters; - The submission by employees of the company, on a confidential and anonymous basis, of good faith concerns regarding questionable accounting or auditing matters.